 Kyle Wilkinson designs trophies for the European Commission

-Rather than sketching, i started quickly playing with fabric to see if you could create a free standing object, and rather than faffing with fancy stuff, went with a rolled up scarf to kick off, helping understand the task at hand and showing the client the thinking and direction.
+Rather than sketching, i started quickly playing with fabric to see if you could create a free standing object, and rather than faffing with fancy stuff, went with a rolled up scarf to kick off, which helped understand the task at hand and showing the client the thinking and direction.

 At this point, enter Lauren Riley, fabric technologist and designer, who knows how to construct clothes and other amazing things through her skills.
-After a few failed attempts at creating sculptures purely from fabric, we decided to go back to the drawing board to see how we could build in structure, as we realised it needed more strength to stand, and importantly survive the journey to wherever the winners were located.
+After a few failed attempts at creating sculptures purely from fabric, i decided to go back to the drawing board to see how we could build in structure, as i realised it needed more strength to stand, and importantly survive the journey to wherever the winners were located in the world.
 I landed on the idea of using wire coat hangers.

 “Kyle Wilkinson Studio was brilliant to work with.
 They took our brief and created uniquely designed trophies that captured the spirit of our competition beautifully.
 We could not be happier with the result!”